Professional Development Program

 Program Audit Policy

 Members are responsible for self-reporting their learning activities via the online reporting system and for ensuring that the learning activities being reported are in keeping with the guidelines of the Professional Development Program.
-Members are encouraged to review the guidelines.
+Members are encouraged to review the guidelines prior to reporting their learning activities.
 Further questions can be directed to firstname.lastname@example.org.
 Following the close of the reporting period, a random audit of Professional Development reporting will take place.
 For more information about our Audit Policy, please click here .